AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-folder-level-exp.md

 A new output preset created at the global level is made available to all new DITA maps that you create going forward.
 Similarly, if a new output preset is created at a folder-level, then that preset is made available to all maps that will be created in the configured folder.
 By default, a new output preset is not made available to any existing DITA map.

-If you have updated an existing output preset, or you want to make a new output preset available to existing DITA maps, then perform the following steps:
+If you have updated an existing output preset, or you want to make a new output preset available to existing DITA maps, then perform the following steps for Cloud Service and On-premise:

 1. Log into Adobe Experience Manager as an administrator or the user having administrative rights on a folder-specific profile.